mcosovic/JuliaGrid.jl/docs/src/manual/acPowerFlow.md

 print(system.bus.label, analysis.voltage.magnitude, analysis.voltage.angle)
 ```

-Consequently, the iteration begins with a fixed set of voltage magnitude values that remain constant throughout the iteration process.
+Consequently, the iteration begins with the specified initial voltage values, while voltage magnitudes at slack and generator buses remain fixed according to their setpoints throughout the iteration process.
 The remaining values are initialized as part of the flat start approach.

 ---